-Should be high speed, drop front (dories or similar) which produce a minimum disturbance of the water.
+Must be high speed, drop front (boats) which produce a minimum disturbance of the water.

 There must be a minimum of two rescue boats along the circuit so placed that they can reach in the minimum possible time any point of the course.
 Their locations and their co-ordination must be decided in a meeting among the OOD, the Medical Officer, the rescue Teams responsible and the U.I.M.
 Commissioners before first practice.